Hallotre/skiben-site/DATABASE_SETUP.md

 DROP POLICY IF EXISTS "Moderators can view logs" ON public.moderation_logs;
 DROP POLICY IF EXISTS "Moderators can create logs" ON public.moderation_logs;

--- Profiles: Users can read all, update only their own CREATE POLICY "Public profiles are viewable by everyone" ON public.profiles FOR SELECT USING (true);
+-- Profiles: Users can read all, insert their own, update only their own CREATE POLICY "Public profiles are viewable by everyone" ON public.profiles FOR SELECT USING (true);
+CREATE POLICY "Users can insert own profile" ON public.profiles FOR INSERT WITH CHECK (auth.uid() = id);
 CREATE POLICY "Users can update own profile" ON public.profiles FOR UPDATE USING (auth.uid() = id);

 -- Submissions: Everyone can read, authenticated users can create